 Things to see on Lyudao

-Lyudao is a small island, but it’s great for just chilling out on.
-Here are some of the things I think are worth checking out on the island.
+Lyudao is a small island that I think is great for a little exploration.
+Here is a list of things to do on Lyudao that I think are worth checking out.
 I’ll start from the harbour area in the west and move clockwise around the island.
+Refer to my Google Map on the top of this article for more detailed pins.

 Nan Liao Harbour 南寮漁港

-This is where the ferries arrive and depart.
-If you needed to rent a scooter, you can do so just outside the harbour area quite easily.
+If you take the ferry to Lyudao, this will be where you arrive and depart from.
+If you need to rent a scooter, you can do so just outside the harbour area quite easily.

 Nan Liao Village 南寮村